Avoiding financial stumbles: beginner’s tips on understanding business costs

 A good practice is to start by writing down everything you think you will need to run your business successfully – from the big costs right down to the smallest costs, even stationary.
 Your end list will be far longer than the example above and will provide a starting point for your calculations.

-Choosing a structure
+Choosing a financial structure

 Choosing the legal structure for your business will determine the legal path your business needs to follow.
 In the UK, you can apply for the following structures: sole trader, limited company, business partnership, unincorporated association, and social enterprise.
 Our help centre is a great place to start if you are unsure which to apply for.